cataclysmbnteam/Cataclysm-BN/doc/COMPILING/COMPILING-VS-VCPKG.md

 cd Cataclysm-BN
 ```

-2. Open the provided solution (`msvc-full-features\Cataclysm-vcpkg-static.sln`) in `Visual Studio`, select configuration (`Release` is advised, unless you know you have a good reason to use `Debug`) and platform (`x64` or `x86`) and build it.
+2. Open the provided solution (`msvc-full-features\Cataclysm-vcpkg-static.sln`) in `Visual Studio`, select configuration (`Release` is advised if you just want to compile, `Debug` is if you're planning on editing code) and platform (`x64` or `x86`) and build it.
 All necessary dependencies will be built and cached for future use by vcpkg automatically.

 3. Open the `Build > Configuration Manager` menu and adjust `Active solution configuration` and `Active solution platform` to match your intended target.